beandotmp3/InputLib/README.md

 ## Usage

-Any letter that is a part of the standard english alphanumeric set (A-Z, 1-9) is valid as an input.
+Any letter, symbol, or key that is a part of the US-English keyboard is a valid input.

 To simulate a single keypress (pressing A for example):